 Need to invest in a new washer, but not sure which type to buy?
-Check out our guide on front load vs top load washer.
-Read this first to find out if 'hand wash only' clothes go in the washing machine.
+Check out our guide on front load vs top load washer and 11 things to look for when buying a washing machine.

 Why is my washing machine shaking?